tymyrddin/purple/source/docs/distribution-networks/operating-context/operations-and-cadence/operational-priorities.md

 technical personnel, together with long permit lead times and lack of space to build, as a cause of the gap between what has to be realised and what can be.

-Hypothesis: labour is a binding constraint on execution, so throwing capital at the problem does not straightforwardly convert into delivered capacity.
+Labour reads as a binding constraint on execution, so throwing capital at the problem does not straightforwardly convert into delivered capacity.

 ## Capacity expansion